DefinitionPinworms are common parasites that live in the intestine.

 |Copyright © Nucleus Medical Media, Inc.|

-CausesA small white worm called Enterobius vermicularis causes pinworm infection.
-A separate species also causing infection (E. gregorii) has been reported in England.Pinworms are visible to the naked eye.
+CausesA specific, small, white worm causes pinworm infection.
+A separate species, also causing infection, has been reported in England.Pinworms are visible to the naked eye.
 They are about the size of a staple, yellow-white in color, and look like a fine piece of thread, which moves actively.
-Pinworms are spread by accidentally eating the eggs of the worm, which can be found on infected clothing, bedding, toys, or in the stool of an infected person.Pinworms are most active at night, 2 to 3 hours after bedtime.
+Pinworms are spread by accidentally eating the eggs of the worm, which can be found on infected clothing, bedding, toys, or in the stool of an infected person.Pinworms are most active at night, 2-3 hours after bedtime.
 The female worm comes out through the anus and deposits eggs in the perineal area.
 This area is between the anus and genitals.

-Risk FactorsPinworms are more common in children 5 to 14 years old.
-Factors that increase your chances of getting pinworms include:
+Risk FactorsPinworms are more common in children 5-14 years old.
+Other factors that increase your chance of pinworms include: